Best 10 AI SOC Platforms For Business (2026)

 • MITRE ATT&CK integration maps detection coverage gaps and links directly to framework documentation

-• Splunkbase ecosystem provides pre-built add-ons for most major security tools, cutting normalization time
+• Splunkbase ecosystem provides pre-built add-ons for most major security tools

 Cautions